Lianne Sanderson: Personal life

 Sanderson is openly gay.
 In 2014, she was engaged to then-teammate Joanna Lohman, but the two later broke up.
 Sanderson embarked on a relationship with another teammate, Ashley Nick, when they were housed in shared accommodation provided by Apollon Limassol.
 "We just fell in love organically, with no drama involved," Sanderson claimed.
 She is a lifelong supporter of Manchester United.

 Since her retirement, Sanderson has become a pundit, and can often be heard on talkSPORT.
-She was a color commentator for Fox Sports in the United States during the Women's Euro 2025 tournament.
+She was a co-commentator for Fox Sports in the United States during the Women's Euro 2025 tournament.